-Nonresidents: NEW beginning October 1, 2015 – Nonresidents using their OHVs in Montana must purchase a Nonresident Temporary Use Permit, which is valid for the calendar year (January 1 – December 31).
-Residents of Idaho and North Dakota are exempt.
+Nonresidents: Nonresidents using their OHVs in Montana must purchase an annual Nonresident Temporary Use Permit, which is valid for the calendar year (January 1 – December 31).
+Residents of North Dakota are exempt.
 The Nonresident Temporary Use Permit allows OHV use on trails only.
-OHVs must be street legal to be ridden on roads.
+OHVs must be street legal to be ridden on public roads.

-Permits are $27 and available through the Montana Fish, Wildlife & Parks Online Licensing Service, or at any FWP office, ( See locations ).
-Permits are also available at these local vendors and County Treasurer's offices ( 40 KB).
+A Nonresident Temporary Use Permit costs $35 and is available through the Montana Fish, Wildlife & Parks Online Licensing Service, or in person at any FWP office, or from these vendors or county treasurer offices (pdf).

 Laws and Regulations for Operating an OHV in Montana